Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 📌 Example

 By carrying out this operation, the sales rep's commission for period 1 changes because he did not reach the second commission rate of 15%.
-In the end, instead of earning €13,750, he will earn €7,500, i.e. a difference of €6,250, which will be deducted from commission payments for period 2.
-The commission for period 2 is therefore €21,250 instead of €27,500.
+In the end, instead of earning €13,750, he will earn €7,500, a difference of €6,250.

 Although this third method combines the advantages of retroactive and non-retroactive clawback, it is fairly complex to implement, particularly for companies subject to ASC 606.

-6. Clawback: 7 tips and best practice
+6. Clawback: 7 tips and best practices

 Clawback can be a complex process at first sight, both for the company and the sales reps.
 However, there is a list of best practices to simplify the system and make it easier to manage.